Uwemt/Data-Warehouse-Project/README.md

 ## About me

 My name is **Uwem Tom**.
-I am a data scientist with passion for solving health problems with data.
+I am a data scientist with passion for solving healthcare problems with data.